aswain009/java-oop-class-notes/week-one.md

 ### inheritance
 - what it is
-    - a hierarchy of classes, each one defining a more specific subset of the parent class
+    - a hierarchy of classes, each one defining a more specific subset of the parent class (or "superclass")
 ```
 vehicle
 └─── land-based